 Following the systematic review, the SAU Team provides an in-person agency briefing and summary report that details the findings and recommendationsincluding linkages between identified needs and available resources and trainings.

 The SAU Assessments are led by Dr. Kevin Strom and Ret.
 Detective Sergeant Jim Markey from RTI International and a team that includes subject matter experts in sexual assault investigations and victim advocacy.
-The team also leverages SAKI TTA experts in forensic nursing, forensic science, and prosecution.
+The team also leverages other SAKI TTA experts in investigations, advocacy, forensic nursing, forensic science, and prosecution.